nukam0s/IdleGame-ranking/README.md

 ---

-## 🌐 Redes Suportadas / Supported Networks
+## 🌐 Algumas Redes onde encontrar / Some Networks where u can find it
 * Undernet
 * PTnet
 * InTheMansion
 * PTirc

 ---